Xinhao33/Advent-of-Code-2022/README.md

 ## Day6

-a method to find out if there is a repeated element in a string: input is a string test = new Set(input);
+a method to find out if there is a repeat element in a string:

+{input is a string
+test = new Set(input);
-return test.size == input.length
+return test.size == input.length}

 comment:
-Set will remove repeated elements in a string
+Set will remove repeat elements in a string